 We obtain the following result:

 \begin{proposition} If for all $x\in\lbrack0,(p+\kappa+\lambda)/2]:$

 then any social optima involves complete or partial segregation. \end{proposition}

 Thus a segregation policy is socially preferred, as long as $s(x)$, the employment probability of having $x$ friends with the same education, is "not too concave".
 This proposition can be intuitively understood as follows.
 Suppose that there is no segregation, and $0<\mu_{G}<\mu_{R}<1$.
-In that case the Reds obtain a higher employment probability in an $A$-occupation, $s_{A}^{R}>s_{B}^{R}$, whereas the Greens have a higher employment rate as $B$-workers, $s_{B}^{G}>s_{A}^{G}$.
-Now consider the effect on segregation, wages and employment when a social planner can force a—sufficiently small—measure of Red individuals initially choosing a $B$-occupation and respectively, a Green individual initially choosing an $A$-occupation, into \emph{switching their occupation choice}.
-In that case $\mu_{R}$ slightly increases, whereas $\mu_{G}$ slightly decreases.
-The result of this event is, first, that segregation increases; the gap between $\mu_{R}$ and $\mu_{G}$ becomes larger.
-Second, the total fraction of individuals that choose occupation $A$, $\mu_{R}+\mu_{G}$, does not change.
-So the ratio of $A$-workers versus $B$-workers does not change much, and therefore the ratio of wages does not change much either.
-Thus the effect on wage inequality is only marginal.
-Third, by switching occupations, the Red worker can now benefit from a denser network, and have an employment probability $s_{A}^{R}$ instead of $s_{B}^{R}$.
-The same is true for the Green worker switching from $B$ to $A$.
-Thus, the combined payoff of the two workers increases, as they are both more likely to become employed.
+In that case the Reds obtain a higher employment probability in an $A$-occupation, $s_{A}^{R}>s_{B}^{R}$, whereas the Greens have a higher employment rate as $B$-educated workers, $s_{B}^{G}>s_{A}^{G}$.
+Now consider the effect on segregation, wages and employment when a social planner can force a—sufficiently small—measure of Red individuals initially choosing a $B$-occupation and respectively, the same measure of Green individuals initially choosing an $A$-occupation, into \emph{switching their occupation choice}, such that $\mu_{R}$ slightly increases, whereas $\mu_{G}$ slightly decreases with the same amount.
+The result of this event is, first, that segregation increases: the gap between $\mu_{R}$ and $\mu_{G}$ becomes larger.
+Second, the total fraction of individuals that choose occupation $A$, $(\mu_{R}+\mu_{G})/2$, does not change.
+So the total ratio of $A$-educated to $B$-educated workers does not change, and therefore the ratio of equilibrium wages is not much affected either.
+Hence, the effect on wage inequality is only marginal.
+Third, by switching occupations, those Red workers can now benefit from a denser network, and have an employment probability $s_{A}^{R}$ instead of $s_{B}^{R}$.
+The same is true for the Green workers switching from $A$ to $B$.
+Thus, the combined payoff of those switching workers increases, as they are all more likely to become employed.
 We also need to consider the externality on the employment rates of the workers not involved in the occupation switch.
-In particular, the switch of occupations increases the network effects of the other Red $A$-workers and Green $B$-workers, whereas it decreases the network effects of Red $B$-workers and Green $A$-workers.
+In particular, the switch of occupations increases the network effects of the other Red $A$-educated and Green $B$-educated workers, whereas it decreases the network effects of Red $B$-educated and Green $A$-educated workers.
 The restriction on the concavity of $s(x)$ ensures that the switch of occupations puts on average a positive externality on the employment probabilities of other workers.
-We conclude that the occupational switch of the two equal measures of Red and Green workers hardly affects wage inequality, while it increases the labour supply of both $A$ and $B$.
+We conclude that the occupational switch of the two equal measures of Red and Green workers hardly affects wage inequality, while it increases the labor supply of both $A$ and $B$.
 Therefore, social welfare increases.
 This is analogous to the so-called "participation externality" rationale from equilibrium models with positive spillovers and strategic complementarities, where an agent's decision to participate (i.e., produce) in a market depends on the number of active agents in that market, see, e.g., the "trading externalities" search equilibrium by \citet{Diamond 1982} or the general characterization of such models by \citet{Cooper and John 1988}.